Takicegek/Interpeer/whitepaper.md

 The Interpeer scripting language will be a fork of PHP, this is for a number of reasons:
 - PHP is fairly secure and tested.
 - Most of the time the scripts will be serving web pages.
-- Only small modifications will be needed, eg to account for the difference in file storage.
+- Only small modifications will be needed, e.g. to account for the difference in file storage.

 ### 5.4 jobs
 Each time an uploader adds a script to be run by seeders, it has an associated configuration file that specifies how long it will run on a peer-group before the job is complete.
 If it is a continuing operation peers will be swapped in one at a time.